namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 ## Explain like Im 5
 Is The explanation and rational thought is mysterious or is it.. rational?
 I remember there was this fun podcast series called Reply All, where in a segment  yes yes no , (https://en.wikipedia.org/wiki/Reply_All_(podcast)), PJ Vogt and Alex Goldman explain to , Alex Blumberg, internet trivia memes.

 Explaining what happened , explain a meaning of something.
 You can also have something like a proof in math.
-And some proofs take a fery long time, Fermat Last Theorem. ( incidentally someone I know recently telling me they knew and met Andrew Wiles ... ).
+And some proofs take a very long time, Fermat Last Theorem. ( incidentally someone I know recently telling me they knew and met Andrew Wiles ... ).

 Is the bar for a good explanation, more or less causality?
 Do we all intuitively know correlation is not good enough? (smellt it dealt it), is this Occam's Razor?

-We also have the legal system where a guilt model is constructed using your peers, sampled from the jury pool.
-Different crimes require different burden of proof, where sometimes, witness testimony works, but DNA evidence didnt exist before and murder was still taking convictions.
+Going back to court, we also have the legal system where a guilt model is constructed using your peers, sampled from the jury pool.
+Different crimes require different burden of proof, where sometimes, witness testimony works, but DNA evidence didn't exist before and murder was still taking convictions.
 But juries are not statisticians though they are instructed to think critically and use only the evidence presented.
 And not what was "wiped".
 Witness tampering can result in new jurors or even a mistrial.

 We don't know what happens in the jury deliberation room, we don't know if each jury member is required to explain in their own words their understanding of what happened.
 They are not asked to take a test to verify they understand the facts.
 Probably because those charged have a right to a "speedy" trial.